redgeneLauren/HTMLcourse-sample/Content/NestingAndAttributes.facts.md

     - Indentation and alignment in HTML coding enhances the readability of the code.

     - Indentation should reflect a logical structure.
-An element should match the same indentation level as the opening tag.
+An element should match the same `indentation level` as the opening tag.

+    - Identation level....

     - Indent the contents of the element between the opening tag and the closing tag.

     - Do not use unnecessary indentation and blank lines, only indent elements base on its indentation level.

-    - The code below shows proper indentation and alignment.
+    - The code below shows proper indentation level and alignment.

 Code:
 ```html